BIOL 3400B, Section B, CRN 93892, Fall 2025

 Instructor:

 Ellen Martinsen is a biologist who has been studying parasites for over two decades with a focus on the parasites of birds, mammals, ticks, and mosquitoes.
-Her research centers around unveiling the true diversity of parasites in nature, identifying which parasites are able to switch into novel hosts, the factors that drive parasite distribution across hosts, time, and geography, and the ecological disruptions that lead to changes in host-parasite ecology.
+Her research centers around unveiling the true diversity of parasites in nature, identifying which parasites are able to switch into novel hosts, the factors that drive parasite diversity and distribution across hosts, time, and geography, and the ecological disruptions that lead to changes in host-parasite ecology.
 Ellen loves field work, lab work, mentoring research students, teaching, and discovering new parasites and new host-parasite associations.

 Course Materials: